six-group/six-webcomponents/docs/guide/angular.md

 })
 ```

 WARNING: This will disable any sort of validation service.
-Even if you pass your .
+Even if you pass your own implementation!

 ## Using the Components